thangscout/express-ct/README.md

-This is content my course on Express by Coders.Tokyo
+This is content my course on Express by Coders.Tokyo.